lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Database hybrid access/Change the network type of ApsaraDB for Redis.md

     1. Select the target VPC and VSwitch.
     2. Select to retain the classic network endpoint and select the retention time.

-        **Note:** When retaining the classic network endpoint is selected, ECS instances of the classic network can still access the database and there is no impact on the service.
+        **Note:** After you select to retain the classic network endpoint, the classic network endpoint and the VPC endpoint remain as two independent endpoints.
+As a result, ECS instances of the classic network can still access the database and the service is not affected.
 When the classic network endpoint expires, the system automatically deletes the classic network endpoint and you cannot access the database through the classic network endpoint.

     3. Click **OK**.
 6. On the Instance Information page, click **Refresh** to view the VPC endpoint and classic network endpoint.